Community Capacity Grant Application

 • Family wellbeing sessions for all ages

-It is important that you consider, that if you become a successful applicant you will become part of the IOW Early Help network of provision.
+Successful applicants will become part of the IOW Early Help network of provision.
 This will be endorsed and supported by the Isle of Wight Council.
-You will become a member and be expected to attend the Early Help Community Resource Forum.
+Successful applicants will also become a member and be expected to attend the Early Help Community Resource Forum.

 Our vision is that Early Help is everyone’s responsibility.
 By implementing effective Early Help systems we can help to create competent and empowered communities and better outcomes for everyone within them.
 The Early Help System guide - GOV.UK (www.gov.uk) outlines the national vision.